Skip to main content

 Date Selection Functionality

 The ZMP Dashboard offers a date selection tool in the upper right-hand corner.
-The default date selection is always the dynamic date range; last 30 days.
+The default date selection is always the dynamic date range: the last 30 days.
 Clicking on the last 30 days will allow you to see the other Dynamic and Fixed Date options that you can apply to your dashboard.

 The Dynamic Date ranges available are: